Top 10 Denny Laine Songs

 "Go Now"

 From: 'The Magnificent Moodies' (1965)Laine sang "Go Now" at almost every single Wings concert in the '70s.
-But the original version – which he recorded with the Moody Blues a decade earlier – is the definitive take.
-The song underscores the gritty R&B elements that would disappear once Justin Hayward arrived and took the Moody Blues in a different direction.
+But the original version recorded with the Moody Blues a decade earlier was the definitive take.
+This song underscored the gritty R&B elements that would disappear once Justin Hayward arrived and took the Moody Blues in a different direction.

 - 1